 - Teams that have secured arrangements for capital from any source must disclose the amounts and sources in their Phase I executive summaries.
-Entries that have received more than $500,000 of institutional investment are ineligible to compete.
+Entries that have received more than $500,000 of outside investment are ineligible to compete (excludes government grants).

 - There is no minimum or maximum team size.
-However, each team is required to have at leastone currently registered student from The College at the University of Chicago as an active member of the team.
+However, each team is required to have at leastone currently registered student from the University of Chicago as an active member of the team.* Teams are highly encouraged to incorporate at least one student from Chicago Booth.
 To qualify, the UChicago student must be registered as of the Phase I deadline.

-- Teams whose founding members are unaffiliated with the University of Chicago are only eligible to apply to the CNVC if they have a current UChicago College student as an integral part of their team, with a 10% equity stake in the venture.
+- Teams whose founding members are unaffiliated with the University of Chicago are only eligible to apply to the NVC if they have a current UChicago student as an integral part of their team, with a 10% equity stake in the venture.

 - Teams may have members who are not affiliated with the University of Chicago.
 The Polsky Center encourages teams to identify individuals, within and external to the University, who may contribute the additional expertise and experience to help the team succeed.

-- Upon acceptance into the CNVC, at least one team member must enroll in the CNVC course (BUSN 20340: Developing a New Venture) at Chicago Booth in the winter quarter.
+- Upon acceptance into the NVC, at least one team member must enroll in the NVC course at Chicago Booth in the spring quarter.

 As a condition to receive the prize money, each winning team must agree to provide the Polsky Center with equity in the company (that was the subject of its application).
 The Polsky Center offers a non-negotiable version of the Simple Agreement for Future Equity (SAFE) for companies that receive prize money.

 SAFE is a standard convertible equity investment instrument first introduced and used by Y Combinator for seed funding.
 Fundamentally (and ideally), it is an investment that converts to preferred stock at the occurrence of the next round of funding and at the same terms as that round of funding.
-The Polsky Center may also adopt the terms (market rate) of SAFEs issued after the Polsky Center’s.
 It is not traditional preferred stock or a convertible note.
 It is intended to replace convertible notes by keeping a similar conversion mechanism but removing many of the problems inherent in debt instruments (e.g., interest, maturity dates, risk of insolvency, and subordination).
 Importantly, SAFE is unlike preferred stock in that it does not require setting a valuation of the company — that determination is postponed until the later “occurrence of a particular event”.

-Judging will be based on the commercial potential of the business, innovative nature and technical feasibility of the idea, the credibility of the projections and assumptions, the ability of the team to make it happen, and the social impact of the business, if applicable.
+Judging will be based on the commercial potential of the business, innovative nature and technical feasibility of the idea, the credibility of the projections and assumptions, and the ability of the team to make it happen.
 While the quality of management and advisors is important, it will be less of a factor in Phase I and more a factor as the team progresses to Phase III.
 All decisions of the judging panel will be final.

 PRIZES & EQUITY AGREEMENT

 Cash prizes, along with any additional goods and services, will be divided among the top teams as deemed by the judging panel.
 The allocation of the prize money will be determined by the finals judges, based on relative merit and need.
-Each CNVC finalist must review the terms of the SAFE agreement provided by the Polsky Center.
+Each NVC finalist must review the terms of the SAFE agreement provided by the Polsky Center.
 As a condition to receive an award, each winning team must agree to provide the Polsky Center with equity in the company (that was the subject of its application) in an amount equal to its respective award if the company receives funding or otherwise enters into a business combination transaction wherein the surviving entity receives financing or equity in another entity.
-Non-profit entities receiving prize money will receive the funds as a grant to the entity.
-Teams will have six months from the CNVC finals date to claim the prize funds.

 PROTECTION OF INTELLECTUAL PROPERTY